 We ship worldwide; and if you are outside of Europe, you can buy on our international website, www.loftzone.com.

-Finally, please note that our warehouse is closed between Christmas and New Year every year, so any orders received in that period will be dispatched in early January.
+Finally, please note that our warehouse is closed between Christmas and New Year every year, so any orders received in that period will be dispatched in early January, in the order that they are received.

 If you are collecting your order from our warehouse in Leicestershire, then there is no delivery cost.
 Please contact us to book your visit.
 We will also refund any delivery cost you paid online via our website when you book in your collection.